 Simple handling of dynamic UI regions

-True, most of the tools mentioned in this post offer a way of handling dynamic portions of the UI.
-The problem is they do it via hand-coding, and hand-coding your way around an ever-changing piece of a UI screenshot isn’t exactly a streamlined process.
-Also, dealing with page coordinates is a real headache when you test complex responsive layouts.
+Hand-coding your way around an ever-changing piece of a UI screenshot isn’t exactly a streamlined process.
+Besides, dealing with page coordinates is a real headache when you test complex responsive layouts.

 With Screenster, excluding a dynamic UI region from future comparison is as simple as a couple of mouse clicks.
 What’s more, the platform will detect about 99% of dynamic content automatically during the first test run.